nightfallai/nightfall_dlp_action/README.md

 1) PULL_REQUEST
 2) PUSH

+NightfallDLP is currently unable to be used in forked Github repositories due to Github's disabling of secrets sharing when Workflows originate from forks.

 ## Detectors
 Each detector represents a type of information you want to search for in your code scans (e.g. CRYPTOGRAPHIC_KEY).
 The configuration is a map of canonical detector names to their likelihoods (link to more info on our API Documentation).
 The